 It seemed like a useful non-binary approach to ask how we might find a more both/and or in-between approach to fawn/fight and freeze/flight.
 From a plural perspective I have a great way into this because I can access four selves who map onto each of the four Fs.
 So I thought it’d be fun to put them into dialogue here to explain what each of the four Fs feels like, what their strengths and limitations are, and how they’re doing the work – now – of operating together to become more balanced.

-This post focuses on freeze and flight.
-You can find the other conversation – between fawn and fight – here.
+This post focuses on fawn and fight.
+You can find the other conversation – between freeze and flight – here.
 I’ve written here about how a move from flight and fawn, towards freeze and fight, can represent a shift from being with the fear of making yourself into something for others, to the shame of being for yourself.
 I’m also struck how, for me, freeze to flight represents that kind of shift around work, and fawn to fight around personal relationships.

 Fawn and Fight (Jonathan and Beastie)